-Death is an industry that has traditionally been a very male orientated one.
-So, in 2021 it is only right on International Women’s Day that we take a look at some of the women leading the way and bringing a fresh perspective to the dealing with and talking about death.
+Death is an industry that has traditionally been a very male orientated one, but that is changing.
+Here we take a look at some of the women leading the way and bringing a fresh perspective to the dealing with and talking about death.

 Nicky Hector – co-founder of Life Ledger: Having witnessed the painful process of dealing with the administration of bereavement, Nicky co-founded Life Ledger, a platform aimed at simplifying and automating the death notification process.
 Using experience gained from launching ecommerce for Morrisons and product marketing at Ocado she is now rolling out Life Ledger.
 She is instrumental in transforming the way we deal with the practicalities of bereavement and is already helping hundreds of families across the country.

 Poppy Mardall – founder of Poppy’s Funerals: Following a career in art at Sotheby’s and volunteering at the Samaritan’s, Poppy set up Poppy’s Funerals after seeing television exposes on the funeral sector that she realised that she wanted to “empower and support people to have better experiences of funerals by making informed choice and gentle, thoughtful care the norm.”
 Her thoughtful and empathetic approach to funerals and funeral sector is a lesson to us all.